About Me

 - University of Chicago (2017-2022)

-- Ph.D. of Computer Science, Department of Computer Science
+- Ph.D. in Computer Science (2022)

 - Shanghai Jiao Tong University (2013-2017)